 The UK pays more into the EU budget than it gets back.

-Each year the UK gets an instant discount on its contributions to the EU—the ‘rebate’—worth almost £4 billion last year.
-Without it the UK would have been liable for £17 billion in contributions.
+Each year the UK gets a discount on its contributions to the EU—the ‘rebate’—worth about £5.6 billion last year.
+Without it the UK would have been liable for £18.6 billion in contributions.

-The UK’s contributions to the budget vary from year to year.
+The UK’s contributions to the budget vary from year to year, and are forecast to grow towards the end of the decade.
 They’ve been larger recently than in previous decades.

-A membership fee isn’t the same as the economic cost or benefit
+A membership fee isn’t the same as the total economic cost or benefit of EU membership.

 Being in the EU costs money but does it also create trade, jobs and investment that are worth more?